thunlp/OpenPrompt/README.md

 ### Base Concepts

-A  `Prompt`  class contains a (or multiple) `Template`  and a (or multiple) `Verbalizer`, where the `Template` class is defined to wrap the original input with templates, and the `Verbalizer` class is to construct a projection between labels and target words in the current vocabulary.

-A `PromptModel` class combines the `Template`, `Verbalizer` and `PLM`, practically participating in training and inference.
+A  `PromptModel`  object contains a `PLM`, a (or multiple) `Template`  and a (or multiple) `Verbalizer`, where the `Template` class is defined to wrap the original input with templates, and the `Verbalizer` class is to construct a projection between labels and target words in the current vocabulary.
+And a `PromptModel`  object practically participates in training and inference.

 ### Introduction by a Simple Example